U.S. flag An official website of the United States government

 Children standing in front of school bus.

-Vaccines work by preparing the body’s immune system for future exposure to disease-causing viruses or bacteria.
-Vaccines contain antigens, which are weakened bacteria or viruses, or parts of bacteria or viruses, which mimic the disease-causing agents.
-As a result of vaccination, the body’s immune system thinks the antigens from the vaccine are foreign and shouldn’t be in the body, but the antigens don’t cause disease in the person receiving the vaccine.
-After receiving the vaccine, if the virus or bacteria that cause the real disease then enters the body in the future, the immune system is prepared and responds quickly and forcefully to attack the disease-causing agent to prevent the person from getting sick with the disease.
-Vaccines are frequently given by injection (a shot), but some are given by mouth and one is sprayed into the nose.
+Vaccines work by mimicking the infectious organism (bacteria or viruses) that cause disease.
+They prepare the body’s immune system for future exposure to disease-causing viruses or bacteria.
+The parts of the infectious organism that the immune system recognizes are foreign to the body and are called antigens.
+Vaccination exposes the body to these antigens.
+Vaccines may contain weakened bacteria or viruses, or parts of bacteria or viruses, or the genetic information for a specific protein that instructs the body to produce a small amount of that protein.
+As a result of vaccination, the body’s immune system recognizes the antigens from the vaccine are foreign and shouldn’t be in the body, but the antigens don’t cause disease in the person receiving the vaccine.
+After receiving the vaccine, if the virus or bacteria that cause the disease then enters the body in the future, the immune system is prepared and responds quickly and forcefully to attack the disease-causing agent to prevent the person from getting sick with the disease.
+Vaccines are frequently given by injection (a shot), but some are given by mouth, and one is sprayed into the nose.

 There are various types of vaccines that are routinely given to children

-Attenuated (weakened) live viruses- These vaccines contain a live virus that has been weakened during the manufacturing process so that they do not cause the actual disease in the person being vaccinated.
+• Attenuated (weakened) live viruses - These vaccines contain a live virus that has been weakened during the manufacturing process so that they do not cause the actual disease in the person being vaccinated.
 However, because they contain a small amount of the weakened live virus, people with weakened immune systems should talk to their healthcare provider before receiving them.
-Examples include vaccines that prevent chickenpox and rotavirus and measles, mumps and rubella.
+Examples include vaccines that prevent chickenpox and rotavirus and measles, mumps and rubella (German measles).

-Recombinant- These vaccines are made by genetic engineering, the process and method of manipulating the genetic material of an organism.
-An example of this type of vaccine is those that prevent certain diseases caused by the human papillomavirus (HPV), such as cervical cancer.
+• Recombinant - These vaccines are made by genetic engineering, the process and method of manipulating the genetic material of an organism.
+The vaccine that prevents certain diseases caused by the human papillomavirus (HPV), such as cervical cancer, is an example of this type of vaccine.
 In this case, the genes that code for a specific protein from each of the virus types of HPV included in the vaccine are expressed in yeast to create large quantities of the protein.
 The protein that is produced is purified and then used to make the vaccine.
 Because the vaccine only contains a protein, and not the entire virus, the vaccine cannot cause the HPV infection.
 It is the body's immune response to the recombinant protein(s) that then protects against diseases caused by the naturally occurring virus.

-Conjugates- Vaccines made only with polysaccharides do not work very well in young children because their immune system has not fully developed.
+• Conjugates - Vaccines made only with polysaccharides do not work very well in young children because their immune system has not fully developed.
 To make vaccines that protect young children against diseases caused by certain bacteria, the polysaccharides are connected to a protein so that the immune system can recognize and respond to the polysaccharide.
-The protein acts as a “carrier” for the part of the vaccine that will make protective antibodies in the body.
+The protein acts as a “carrier” for the part of the vaccine that will stimulate the immune system to make protective antibodies in the body.
 Examples of conjugate vaccines include those to prevent invasive disease caused by Haemophilus influenzae type b (Hib).

 top